nhsconnect/prm-practice-migration/guide/01-kick-off.md

 Now is also a good time to introduce the [Data checking tasks](/prm-practice-migration/guide/pre-migration-tasks#data-checking-preparation) and what the practice will need to do during the [Planning and preparation](early-prep-and-planning) phase, such as finding patients that match the test criteria supplied by the new supplier (target).

-### Technical survey and hardware
+### Technical survey and hardware {#technical-survey}

 If the Practice is not already aware, the [Technical survey](/prm-practice-migration/guide/technical-survey) (try to schedule this shortly after the Kick-off) may result in the identification of new or additional hardware being required for purchase and unexpected costs.
 This may not apply in all cases.
 You may want to highlight this early so that the Practice and Clinical Commissioning Group are aware of this possibility before the Technical survey is completed.

-Compile a list of third party software that integrates with the current GP clinical system.
+Compile a list of third party software that integrate with the current GP clinical system.

-Please note that it is the responsibility of the Practice to ensure that thay have contacted the third party software supplier to check if the software is compatible with the new system and agree any actions required for implementation.
+Please note that it is the responsibility of the practice to ensure that thay have contacted their third party software suppliers to check if the software is compatible with the new GP clinical system and agree any actions required for implementation.
+The new supplier (target) will not complete this activity.

 ### Notification of 3rd parties and links